sagemath/sagecell/doc/embedding.rst

 These elements can be displayed in :ref:`debug_mode`.

-.. todo:: It might be nice to make a more user-friendly way of saying that a session is done, maybe by changing the background color or letting the page author pass in a CSS "style" or maybe a class?

 .. _Templates:

 Templates
 ^^^^^^^^^

-Templates provide an alternative way to set certain Sage Cell properties and are designed to simplify the process of embedding multiple instances on the same page.
+Templates provide an alternative way to set certain Sage cell properties and are designed to simplify the process of embedding multiple cells on the same page.
 A template is a JavaScript dictionary with key/value pairs corresponding to desired key/value pairs given to ``sagecell.makeSagecell()``.